 In addition to acquiring and protecting properties with public access, East Haddam Land Trust works to preserve lands in perpetuity even when public access is not practical.
 Sometimes, trails are simply not feasible on a property.
-In other cases, landowners maintain use of a property but enter into a legal agreement with the land trust to refrain from development (an easement).
+In other cases, landowners maintain the use of the property but enter into a legal agreement with the land trust to refrain from development (an easement).
 Public access to easement properties will vary depending on the objectives of the easement and the legal agreement with the landowner.

 The H. Bailey Easement

 H. Bailey Conservation Easement consists of 20 acres between Smith Road and Bashan Lake that includes 300 feet of Bashan Lake shoreline.
 Generations of East Haddam residents will remember this area as "Bailey's Beach" which, for years, offered cooling relief from summer's heat.
 Though the beach has eroded from wave action, property owner Harold Bailey wanted to preserve this area of mixed hardwood forest with some areas of evergreens and wetlands in its present state.
 There is no public access to the property but the Conservation Easement prevents the development of an environmentally important forested area along the pristine waters of Bashan Lake.

 Located on Southwinds Road (latitude 41.500497, longitude -72.428676), the Bloch Preserve consists of 12.556 acres.
 The parcel was purchased from Philip J. Bloch and Anthony Bloch.
 It has no hiking trails.

 The Brownell Easement

 The Brownell Easement consists of 19 wooded acres along Bashan Lake.
 There is no public access to this property.